awsdocs/aws-sct-user-guide/doc_source/agents.dms.md

 ## Permissions for running AWS DMS tasks<a name="agents.dms.Permissions"></a>

-To create, run, and manage AWS DMS tasks in AWS SCT, make sure that you grant the following required permissions to your IAM user:
+To create, run, and manage AWS DMS tasks in AWS SCT, make sure that you grant the following required permissions to your user:
 + `dms:CreateEndpoint` – to create an endpoint using the provided settings\.
 + `dms:CreateReplicationTask` – to create a replication task using the specified parameters\.
 + `dms:DeleteReplicationTask` – to delete the specified replication task\.